ClemenceAzra/Master_scientific_work/README.md

 The work has the title "Estimation of the EAS axis position and the arrival direction based on the Cherenkov light characteristic in the SPHERE experiment".

+EAS_angles_sphere is a package for Python developed for the MSU Sphere experiment.

 ## Getting EAS_angles_sphere

+EAS_angles_sphere supports Python 3.10.9 and later.

 The latest release version is available and can be installed using